MichaelHoltonPrice/past_as_stoch_proc_code/README.md

 ```bash
 python3 seshat.py
 ```

+## Option 2: Use a Docker image from Docker hub

 ## Option 3: Run on an existing machine.
 R 3.5 or later is needed.
 Details will vary based on the machine and operating system.
 The following should work with Ubuntu.